 These are affiliate links, which means that I will get a small commission if you do decide to purchase something from this page.

 Here are a few tips and guidelines to follow that will ensure both the children and the teachers will have fun learning to knit.

 Many people and children are more tactile than they are mental.
 In other words, they learn easier, are better able to concentrate, stay calmer, and/or are better able to pay attention, if their hands are kept busy.

-Some students will be quite disruptive in a classroom if their hands are not kept busy.
+Some students will be quite disruptive in the classroom if their hands are not kept busy.
 Knitting could be the answer here.

-For example, with the popularity of cell phones and IPads, maybe the children can knit up small cases for each.
-These can be done quickly and easily.
+Another idea, with the popularity of cell phones and IPads, maybe the children can knit up small cases for each.
+These can also be done quickly and easily.

 If the child plays a musical instrument, perhaps he could try knitting a case for his flute or recorder, for example.
-If the child has a favorite doll, a poncho or blanket can be knit.
-The doll above has a beautiful knitted dress, but this is a little more advanced.
+If the child has a favorite doll, a poncho or blanket can be knitted.

 The next choice to be made is yarn.
 Let the child choose, but make sure the options are all washable and non-shrinking yarns.
 You will want to be able to toss the finished project into the washing machine whenever it becomes soiled.